August 2023 Final Rule

 • Adds new anti-retaliation provisions to DBA contracts

-The final rule was published in the Federal Register on Aug.
-23, 2023, and will take effect on Oct.
+The final rule published in the Federal Register on Aug.
+23, 2023, is effective Oct.
 23, 2023.
-Therefore, contracts entered into after this date will be impacted, and the DOL will be implementing the final rule’s changes to the wage determination process to WDs completed after the effective date.
+Therefore, contracts executed into after this date must comply with the final rule, and the DOL will be implementing the final rule’s changes to the wage determination process to WDs completed after the effective date.

 ABC offered a members-only webinar on the final rule on Aug.
 21, , 2023, and will continue to provide additional resources to assist contractors in complying with these new regulations.